Friday FOSS Week in Review

 To call the problems that Java was experiencing at the time a “crisis” is not an exaggeration.
 If you’ll remember, the situation [...]

 Continue reading FOSS Force Poll: We Don’t Trust Oracle Or Java

 We’re not ready to tell you we think it’s safe to reactivate your Java browser plugin–in fact, just the opposite–but we will say that Oracle is at least giving the appearance they’re now serious about addressing browser-side Java’s safety.
 Early last week they issued a security patch that fixed either 41 or 42 Java security issues, depending on what website you’re reading.

 Excuse us if we [...]

 Continue reading Oracle Serious About Java Security–Maybe

 Guess what?
 We’re hearing reports this morning that the black hats are continuing to take advantage of security vulnerabilities in Java.
 Of course they are.
 That’s what black hats do.
 We’re also hearing from security experts that browser side Java isn’t likely to be made secure in the near future.

-Oracle’s management of Java since obtaining it from Sun has been nothing short of a joke.
-It’s about time for them [...]
+Oracle’s management of Java since obtaining it from Sun has been nothing short of a joke. [...]

 Continue reading Java Remains Unsafe–Not Likely To Be Fixed Soon